 The change would require the state Legislature to broaden the definition of financing subject to the MRT to include not only traditional mortgages but also loans used to finance the purchase of shares in residential cooperatives.
 In January 2010, then-Governor Paterson proposed extending the state MRT to include coops, and the Mayor subsequently included in his Preliminary Budget the additional revenue that would have flowed into the city's general fund had the proposal been enacted; ultimately, the proposal was not enacted.
-IBO estimates that extending the city MRT to coops would raise \$80 million in 2013, increasing to \$95 million in 2014, and \$105 million in 2015, as the residential real estate market slowly recovers.
+IBO estimates that extending the city MRT to coops would raise \$95 million in 2014, increasing to \$105 million in 2015, and \$115 million in 2016, as the residential real estate market continues to recover.
 If the state MRT were also extended to coops, the additional revenue to the city would be around 50 percent greater.